tanker327/WebRobber/README.md

 ```
 If multiple contents are found for one selector.
 All contents will be set an array and saved in result.
 Please see [example at top](#example) for you reference.

+If use * as selector, all the content of web page will be save for the property.

 ## Result

 All the results of grabbing will be return in a object as result (Please see [example](#example) at top for detail).